nhn/tui.editor/apps/editor/docs/getting-started.md

 ### Importing the Editor's Constructor Function

-TOAST UI Editor can be used by creating an instance with the constructor function.
+The editor can be used by creating an instance with the constructor function.
 To get the constructor function, you should import the module using one of the following ways depending on your environment.

-#### Using module format in node environment
+#### Using Module Format in Node Environment

-- ES6 Module
+- ES6 Modules

 ```javascript
 import Editor from '@toast-ui/editor';